NUTRITIONAL PROPERTIES OF PAPAYA

 Supplements of this vitamin have been able in most cases to reverse the problem in a short period of time.
 Eating this food from time to time may be a nicer way to overcome infertility or increase the reproductive capacity of Man.

-Can papaya be responsible for infertility?
+Can papaya be responsible for women infertility?

 Despite containing much vitamin C, that possesses fertilizing properties, it appears that papaya papain inhibits estrogen production, therefore it could not very suitable for fertility in women.